T

 Insider tips

-• Book popular attractions like Kilmainham Gaol and the Guinness Storehouse well in advance online.
+• Book popular attractions like Kilmainham Gaol and the Guinness Storehouse in advance.

-• Embrace the pub culture; it's central to the Dublin experience for music and conversation.
+• Embrace the pub culture – it's central to the Dublin experience.

 Packing highlights